Shcherbaa/CyberSecurity/README.md

 | [📋 Reports, Audits, Summaries, Worksheets](https://github.com/Shcherbaa/CyberSecurity/blob/Reports%2C-audits%2C-summaries%2C-worksheets/README.md) | Formal write-ups, risk registers, security assessments and course work |
 | [🤝 Contributions to the CyberSecurity Society](https://github.com/Shcherbaa/CyberSecurity/blob/Contributions-to-the-CyberSecurity-Society/README.md) | Educational content, methodology guides and community-facing materials |

-### 🧠 My Motto

-*"I am an investigator by inclination.
-I feel a great thirst for knowledge."*
+> *"I am an investigator by inclination.
+I feel a great thirst for knowledge."* — Immanuel Kant
-> — **Immanuel Kant**

 > ### 📌 Note

-If you do not see attached files in my branches after clicking the links, please refresh the page.
+> If you do not see attached files in my branches after clicking the links, please refresh the page.